zowe/docs-site/docs/user-guide/install-zos.md

 ### Scripted install of the Zowe Cross Memory Server

-To install the Zowe cross memory server, the steps include creating the APF authorized load library, copying the load module, creating the PPT entry, creating the PROCLIB, and defining and giving READ access to the `ZWES.IS` FACILITY class.
-These are described above in the section [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server).

 For users who have sufficient authority under their user ID to the z/OS instance they are installing the Zowe cross memory server into, there is a convenience script provided in `/zowe_install_dir/install/zowe-install-apf-server.sh`.

+This script will create the APF authorized load library, copythe load module, create the PROCLIB, define the `ZWES.IS` FACILITY class and giving READ access to the ZOWESVR user ID.

+The script will not create the PPT entry which must be done manually.
+This is done using the steps described in PPT Entry in the section [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server).

 The parameters that are used to control the script are contained in the file `/zowe_install_dir/install/zowe-install-apf-server.yaml`.
 You must edit this file before running the `zowe-install-apf-server.sh` script with appropriate values.